top of page

 College life gets busy: classes, assignments, side hustles, and trying to keep some kind of social life going.
 So when you do get time to switch off, your entertainment needs to hit.

-That’s why we’ve pulled together Amazon’s Top Titles for March – the books, audiobooks, shows, and music we think you’ll genuinely want to make time for.
+That’s why we’ve pulled together Amazon’s Top Titles for May – the books, audiobooks, shows, and music we think you’ll genuinely want to make time for.

 Whether you’re listening between classes, streaming in your dorm, or watching with friends, these picks are built to fit around your schedule.